 We would love for you to join us at Saint Paul, to worship God and to learn how to follow him.
 Our worship times are Sunday mornings at 8:45am and 11am.
 Our first service is a little more contemporary and scaled back than our second service.
 We have coffee and donuts as well as nursery care for small children available for both services.
 No need to dress up.
-Even our pastor wears jeans most of the time.

 The birth and growth of Saint Paul United Methodist Church is an exciting story of God's faithfulness and Christian obedience!